Dr Cindy Forbes

 United Kingdom

-GetAMoveOn Network: currently PI on a project with three other Fellows (Bath, Cardiff, Northumbria), funded by this network, to investigate how cancer survivors use wearable activity trackers, and how they can be used them to help people form activity habits.
+GetAMoveOn Network: UK-wide (Bath, Cardiff, Northumbria), to investigate how cancer survivors use wearable activity trackers, and how they can be used them to help people form activity habits.

 In 2017, Cindy was awarded a very competitive Visiting Postdoctoral Fellowship award from the Government of Australia.
 At the University of Adelaide in South Australia, she further developed my keen interest in using digital technology to support and deliver lifestyle behaviour change programmes by adapting a sophisticated web-based platform capable of delivering tailored support to be used among Canadian women with breast cancer (PI) and Australian men with metastatic prostate cancer (CoI).